 Call us today!

 During the cryogenic shrink fitting process, the insert is cooled via exposure to a cryogen, typically carbon dioxide (solid or liquid) or liquid nitrogen in order to reduce its size through the contraction associated with reduced temperatures.
 A companion operation of heating the housing (or other part) that receives the insert is conducted to enlarge the opening by taking advantage of the expansion associated with increased temperatures.

 While it is not always necessary to use both heating and cooling in combination, the most demanding shrink fitting applications, including those with the tightest tolerances, often require this multi-step approach.

 Care should be taken when using any cryogen, and the material and relative masses should be considered carefully.
 Since steel may be subject to additional transformation when exposed to cryogenic temperatures, additional processing either before or after may be warranted.
-Heating of metals (for expansion) should also be controlled and not induce unnecessary thermal stress on the component during the shrink-fit process.
+Heating of metals (for expansion) should also be controlled and not induce unnecessary thermal stress on the component during the shrink fitting process.